YanggaY/Pokemon_Image_Classifier_Transfer_Learning/README_Eng.md

 ## How to Run

-1. First, download the dataset from Kaggle or prepare a custom Pokemon sample dataset.
+1. First, download the pokemon sample dataset from Kaggle .
 2. Place the images into folders named after each Pokemon inside the `PokemonData` directory.
 3. Run `train.py` to train the model and generate the `.pth` file.
 4. After the model is successfully created, run the command below to launch the Streamlit web application.